 Why we picked the Davis Vantage Vue:

-Davis Instruments dominates the personal weather station market merely because of its staying power: The company’s first digital personal weather stations were sold in the 1990s.
-But Davis’ weak point was always the price.
+Davis Instruments dominates the personal weather station market because of its staying power: the company’s first digital personal weather stations were sold in the 1990s.
+That said, Davis’ weak point was always price.

 Enter the Vantage Vue.
-The station is Davis’ attempt at bringing the accuracy and reliability to a price point where it’s competitive with newer stations.
-While the Vantage Vue is still relatively expensive, it’s accuracy is unrivaled.
-All sensors are housed in a 5-in-1 unit, which measures temperature, humidity, rainfall, wind direction and speed.
+The station is Davis’ attempt to bring its accuracy and reliability to a price point where it’s competitive with newer stations.
+While the Vantage Vue is still relatively expensive, its accuracy is unrivaled in the category.
+All sensors are housed in a 5-in-1 unit, which measures temperature, humidity, rainfall, wind direction, and speed.

-While all-in-one sensor units present some challenges — you’ll need to decide whether more accurate wind speed readings are more important than accurate temperature readings, and so on — our testers gave high marks to its accuracy and reliability.
+While all-in-one sensor units present some challenges — you’ll need to decide whether more accurate wind speed readings are more important than accurate temperature readings, and vice versa — our testers gave high marks to its accuracy and reliability.